 Miyagi is the most urbanized prefecture in Tohoku region with its over 2 million population.
 It faces the Pacific Ocean, and the prefectural capital called Sendai holds almost the half of the whole population.
 It was in the Sengoku era, which refers to a specific time in the middle ages in Japanese history, when it started to grow as a powerful clan under the control of Date Masamune, the first feudal lord of the Sendai clan.
 While it still continues to develop and become more urbanized, there are a lot of well-preserved historical sites related to the Date family.

 On the other hand, it has a number of natural parks and relaxing spots full of nature.
 Matsushima is the most recommendable one, which is the cluster of around 260 islands floating on the Matsushima Port.
 It is officially listed among the three most scenic spots in Japan.
 A comfortable cruise tour is also available, which enables you to observe each island closely with excitement!

 Highlights of Yamagata – 山形

-What you can’t miss during your stay in Japan is Onsen, hot springs which help you unwind and recover from the exhaustion from a long trip.
-Yamagata has numerous hot spring resorts, and Zao Onsen and Ginzan Onsen are perfect options for Onsen beginners!
+What you can’t miss during your stay in Japan are onsen; amazing hot springs which help you unwind and recover from the exhaustion from a long trip and give you a beautiful, soft skin.
+Yamagata has numerous hot spring resorts, and Zao Onsen and Ginzan Onsen are perfect options for onsen beginners!
 Not only the hot springs itself, but also the landscape and other activities available there make your stay even more enjoyable!
-Just like other areas facing the Sea of Japan, Yamagata has a heavy snowfall in winter, which makes it a famous winter sports resort as well.
+Just like other areas facing the Sea of Japan, Yamagata receives a heavy snowfall in winter, which makes it a famous winter sports resort as well.

 Don’t forget to check out our private tour!